Omar Bugiel: 2021–2023

 On the opening day of the 2021–22 EFL League Two season, Bugiel scored Sutton's first-ever Football League goal, a header against his former-side Forest Green to level the scores; the match eventually ended in a 2–1 defeat.

 On 30 July 2022, Bugiel scored in the first matchday of the 2022–23 EFL League Two, in a 1–1 draw against Newport County; he scored on the opening day of the season for Sutton in all four seasons at the club.

 He was released at the end of the 2022–23 season.

 AFC Wimbledon

 Bugiel prior to a match with AFC Wimbledon in 2025.

 On 1 June 2023, League Two side AFC Wimbledon announced the signing of Bugiel, with the contract becoming valid from 1 July.
 He scored his first goal for Wimbledon in a 2–1 win over Coventry City in the EFL Cup on 9 August 2023.
 On 12 April 2024, Bugiel signed a new two-year contract with Wimbledon.
 On 27 April 2024, Bugiel scored a hat-trick and provided an assist in a 5–1 victory over Walsall.
 He helped AFC Wimbledon gain promotion to the EFL League One for the 2025–26 season.

 On 27 September 2025, Bugiel scored and assisted in the Dons's 2–1 win over Wycombe Wanderers in the 2025–26 EFL League One.
+On 29 June 2026, Bugiel departed the club following the expiration of his contract.
+He scored 28 goals in 142 appearances in all competitions across three seasons.

+Suzhou Dongwu

+On 3 July 2026, Bugiel joined China League One side Suzhou Dongwu as a free agent.
+He scored his first goal on 8 August, helping his side win 2–1 against Changchun Yatai.